tedchen0001/OSCP-Notes/Off_Sec_PG/Nickel.md

 # Nmap done at Mon Nov  1 13:11:31 2021 -- 1 IP address (1 host up) scanned in 368.25 seconds

 ```

+Connect to website on port 8089.
+There are three hyperlinks that look like api route.